Wondering if you should get a real or fake penny board?

 The trucks logo will just have ‘Penny.’ but on the top of the deck it’ll have “Penny Australia”.
 If the board doesn’t have this, then it’s not the real/original Penny Board.

 The price of a real Penny Board is around $100.
-So if you paid anything below that, like for the board in this review ($30)… it’s fake.
+So if you paid anything below that, it’s most likely fake.
+Unless you bought it second-hand.

 After taking these boards apart and riding them, here are the most similar things about them.